 What if someone disputes your right to apply?

 If a person with equal or higher priority objects to your application, or if there is a dispute about whether the deceased left a valid will, the Probate Registry may issue a caveat – a stop on the grant being issued while the matter is resolved.
 Disputed applications can require court proceedings.
+Our guide on contesting a will explains the grounds, the caveat process and the time limits.
 If this is a possibility, take legal advice before applying.

 Can a minor apply for letters of administration?